Phase 3 · Selective Alignment · May 2026 Onwards

 May 2026 onwards

 Outside Iran.
 Full infrastructure restored.
-Phase 3 is partner selection — alignment-first.
+Phase 3 begins with partner selection and alignment.
 The continuation, the connections between modules, and the strategic direction are reserved for that conversation.
-Standard partnership terms do not apply.
+Standard partnership terms are incomplete unless supplemented with phase-aware diligence.

 What Phase 3 Enables

 Phase 2 was built under specific friction conditions: severe internet limits, sanctioned banking, no international payment rails, no enterprise tooling, no physical access to events.
-Relocation in May 2026 changes most of these conditions.
-What Phase 2 produced was the floor of capacity under maximum friction.
-Phase 3 begins where that ceiling has not yet been tested.
+Relocation in May 2026 changes many of these conditions.
+What Phase 2 produced under maximum friction is a reason to test the case under better conditions.
+Phase 3 still requires legal, financial, operational, visa/residency, partner, compliance, and technical execution.

 Constraint Removed 01